Acceleration in Stage 6 courses

 At the Higher School Certificate, accelerated students must accelerate into the highest level course in the accelerated subject.
-For example, a student may not accelerate into a course such as English Standard, General Mathematics or Senior Science.
+For example, a student may not accelerate into a course such as English Studies, English Standard or Mathematics Standards.
 Students may only accelerate into Board Developed Courses.

 Accelerating students should complete all assessment tasks (or their equivalent) that are undertaken by students completing the usual HSC program.
 This does not mean that accelerating students must complete every assessment task at the same time as other students.
 In some instances this will clearly be impossible, as it depends on when the student is accelerated and the amount of work that has been covered.
 There may need to be flexibility in the order and timing of assessment tasks.
 This also means, however, that accelerating students may have to do additional work at certain times and that, to some extent, programs of work may have to be specifically tailored to each student’s needs.